saitoha/libsixel/README.md

 -f FINDTYPE, --find-largest=FINDTYPE
                            choose method for finding the largest
                            dimention of median cut boxes for
-                           splitting, make sence only when -p
+                           splitting, make sense only when -p
                            option (color reduction) is
                            specified
                            FINDTYPE is one of them: